xSuperr/PrizePicksBetCalculator/README.md

   * Try not to run multiple times a day.
 The Prize Picks API will most likely rate limit you (Unless you use a proxy)
   * These Bets are not 100% accurate.
 Simmulations make mistakes, these are just intelligent guesses as to what bets will hit.
+  * You may run into a 403 error, this normally due to your IP being flagged, or bad headers